-The Bachelor of Agriculture will enable you to develop the cutting edge knowledge and skills required for employment in today’s technology driven Agribusiness, Cropping and Livestock industries.
+The Bachelor of Agriculture will enable you to develop the cutting edge knowledge and skills required for employment in today’s technology-driven Agribusiness, Cropping and Livestock industries.
 You will benefit from a practical based training that provides the basis for the application of theory that will underpin the knowledge in new and innovative practices.
-You will complete an embedded Diploma in Agriculture in first year and continue to apply your knowledge and skills through the mandatory industry placements as part of the second and third year.

 Online, On Campus

 The agricultural industry is faced with new and emerging challenges creating a need for graduates who have practical experience, knowledge of cutting-edge technology and the leadership potential to help drive adoption of innovation at every stage of primary production.
 The Bachelor of Agriculture prepares you for the rigours of the ‘real’ world and ensures graduates are skilled to make a difference in the context of the emerging opportunities that a high tech agricultural industry provides.

 The course delivers the right mix of skills-based training and research-led teaching to succeed in today’s agribusiness, livestock and cropping industries.
 Thanks to our partnership with local industry, such as Victoria’s Rural Industries Skills Training (RIST), you’ll benefit from project-based training on extensive crop, dairy, sheep, equine and beef production facilities.
 Graduates from RIST can apply for direct entry into the Bachelor of Agriculture.